Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Sparsity

-{Nevertheless, any regression model with a large number of potential predictors will still be vulnerable to overfitting.
+{The challenge of estimating the $T\times p$ coefficients in \eqref{model}, with merely $T$ observations, is typically made feasible with a smoothness inducing state-space model that} treats $\{\b^0_t\}_{t=1}^T$ as realizations from a (vector autoregressive) stochastic process $ \b_{t}^0=f(\b_{t-1}^0)+\bm{e}_t$ with $\bm{e}_t\sim\mathcal{N}(0,\bm{\Lambda}_t) $ for some $\bm{\Lambda}_t$ and $f(\cdot)$. {Nevertheless, any regression model with a large number of potential predictors will still be vulnerable to overfitting.
 This phenomenon is perhaps even more pronounced here,} where the regression coefficients are forced to be dynamically intertwined.
 The major concern is that overfitted coefficient evolutions disguise true underlying dynamics and provide misleading representations with poor out-of-sample predictive performance.
-For long term forecasts, this concern is exacerbated by the proliferation of the state space in \eqref{state}.
+For long term forecasts, this concern is exacerbated by the proliferation of the state space.
 As the model propagates forward, the non-sparse state innovation accumulates noise, further hindering the out-of-sample forecast ability.
 With many potentially irrelevant predictors, seeking sparsity is a natural remedy against the loss of statistical efficiency and forecast ability.

 We shall assume that $p$ is potentially very large, where possibly only a small portion of predictors is relevant for the outcome at any given time. {Besides time-varying regressor effects,} we adopt the point of view that the regressors are allowed to enter and leave the model as time progresses, rendering the subset selection problem ultimately dynamic.
 This anticipation can be reflected by the following sparsity manifestations in the matrix of regression coefficients $\B^0_{p\times T}=[\b^0_1,\dots,\b^0_T]$: (a) {\sl horizontal sparsity}, where each individual time series $\{\beta_{tj}^0\}_{t=1}^T$ (for $j=1,\dots,p$) allows for intermittent zeroes for when $j^{th}$ predictor is not a persisting predictor at all times, (b) {\sl vertical sparsity}, where only a subset of coefficients $\b_t^0=(\beta_{t1}^0,\dots,\beta_{tp}^0)'$ (for $t=1,\dots,T$) will be active at the $t^{th}$ snapshot in time.